Step-by-step guide to exporting organic and biodynamic goods

 Step 2: Use a certified organic supplier

-You must source organic or biodynamic products for export from a certified supplier.
+You must source organic or bio-dynamic goods for export from a certified organic supplier.
 Each producer, processor or handler involved in organic goods must be certified for export.

 - apply for organic certification